For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Teaching Clinical Skills

-Applying knowledge learned in the classroom to the actual care of patients can be a major and difficult transition for students in medicine and other healthcare professions.
-At Drexel University College of Medicine, the state-of-the-art Barbara E. Chick, MD '59, Clinical Education Assessment Center (CEAC) provides a custom-designed setting where students can learn, practice and be evaluated on the skills they will need to communicate and work effectively with patients.
-The CEAC is also an ideal facility for continuing education for physicians and other practicing health professionals.
+Applying knowledge learned in the classroom to the actual care of patients can be a major transition for students in medicine and other health care professions.
+At Drexel University College of Medicine, state-of-the-art Clinical Education Assessment Centers (CEACs) provide custom-designed settings where students can learn, practice and be evaluated on the skills they will need to communicate and work effectively with patients.
+The CEACs are also ideal for continuing education for physicians and other practicing health professionals.

-The CEAC has 10 fully equipped exam rooms surrounding a centrally located control room.
-In these exam rooms, which replicate a physician's examining room or a hospital room, trainees work with specially trained "standardized patients."
-Faculty observe their interactions through one-way glass windows, and can communicate with the trainee or patient by intercom.
+The CEACs have fully equipped exam rooms, flexible rooms that can be utilized for meetings, training, orientations, debriefs or as additional exam rooms, and state-of-the-art control rooms.
+In the exam rooms, which replicate a physician's examining room or a hospital room, trainees work with specially trained standardized patients.
+Faculty observe their interactions through a video audio simulation program and can communicate with the trainee or patient by paging through overhead microphones.

 Each room is equipped with a color video camera.
 Video can be transmitted to a separate observation room, where a faculty member can view multiple patient-trainee encounters on a bank of monitors.
 (Professional development programs at the College use this arrangement to teach clinical skills evaluation to faculty members.)
 The technology also enables faculty at any of our campuses to serve as evaluators through our videoconferencing system.